Global regularity of 2D generalized incompressible magnetohydrodynamic equations: The proof of Theorem

 \section{The proof of Theorem \ref{Th1}}

-By the classical hyperbolic method, there exists a finite time $T_{0}$ such that the system (\ref{GMHD}) is local well-posedness in the interval $[0,\,T_{0}]$ in $H^{s}$ with $s>2$.
+In this section, we give the proof of Theorem \ref{Th1}.
+By the classical hyperbolic method, there exists a finite time $T_{0}$ such that the system (\ref{GMHD}) is local well-posedness in the interval $[0,\,T_{0}]$ in $H^{s}$ with $s\geq2$.
 Thus, it is sufficient to establish {\it a priori} estimates in the interval $[0,\,T]$ for the given $T>T_{0}$.

 .1in